Leverage the Power of Medical Billing Audit for Small Practices

-There is no doubt that the transition to ICD-10 forced a lot of healthcare organizations to take a long hard look at their claim processing practices.
-While that transition is in the past, the importance of medical billing audits isn’t.
+The transition to ICD-10 forced many healthcare organizations to take a long, hard look at their claim processing practices.
+While that transition is in the past, the importance of auditing in healthcare organizations has not reduced.

 Every practice should have a strong understanding not only of the nature of billing audits but also what kinds best fit their individual needs.
-If you don’t you have a strong grasp on the billing practices, weaknesses, and opportunities for growth in your practice, it might be time for a refresher to understand what goes into medical billing auditing in healthcare organizations.
+If you don’t have a firm grasp on the billing practices, weaknesses, and opportunities for growth in your practice, it is time for a refresher to understand what goes into medical billing auditing in healthcare organizations.

 What is a Billing Audit?

-Billing Audit is an organized process which examines and evaluates the effectiveness and reliability of clinical documentation contained in the health records maintained by the practice and medical billing data submitted to the payers in order to ensure that the practice identifies, monitors, and rectifies inappropriate billing practices, which will not only benefit its bottom line but also simultaneously highlight potential compliance issues.
+Medical Billing Audit is an organized process that examines and evaluates the effectiveness and reliability of clinical documentation.
+This process thoroughly checks all health records maintained by the practice and reviews medical billing data submitted to the payers to ensure that the practice identifies, monitors, and rectifies inappropriate billing practices.
+As aspects of billing affect the bottom line, so highlighting potential compliance issues is essential.

-Audits can be conducted either the before claims are sent out to the payers (prospective) or after the fact (retrospective).
-At some practices, all new provider audits are conducted prospectively while audits for current providers are conducted retrospectively.
+Audits can be conducted either before claims are sent out to the payers (prospective) or after the fact (retrospective).
+Some practices follow the rule of conducting new provider audits prospectively, and current provider audits retrospectively.

 Scope of Billing Audits

-Billing Audits are much wider in scope as compared with Coding Audits and must cover all the areas of the medical billing life cycle starting from insurance verification processes, ICD and CPT Coding, claim submission process, payment posting process, follow up processes and denial management processes.
+Billing Audits are much more comprehensive than Coding Audits and cover all the areas of the medical billing life cycle starting from insurance verification processes, ICD and CPT Coding, claim submission process, payment posting process, follow up processes and denial management processes.

 Billing Audits - Exclusions

-These issues can be reviewed in other ways and providers and payers should have mechanisms that involve properly qualified personnel to address them.
+These issues can be reviewed in other ways.
+Providers and payers address these matters with other mechanisms that are completed by qualified personnel.

 Benefits of Billing Audits